-Article 8 of Labor Code stipulates that rendering of services under subordination and dependency makes the existence of an employment contract, beyond the presence of a written agreement.
+Article 8 of Labor Code stipulates that rendering of services under subordination and dependency creates an employment contract, beyond the presence of a written agreement.
 In case of the absence of a written contract, terms and condition of the labour relationship shall be determined by the employee declaration and a fine against the employer can be applied.
-Therefore, even it is not and existence requirement, written labour contract is strongly recommended.
+Therefore, even it is not and existence requirement, written labour contract is of the essence.